jansppenrade2/Docker-Container-Updater/README.md

 ##### Example Command with persistent data

-> In case of using a Docker image, you need to configure a rule for the Docker Container Updater itself, as self-updating is not currently supported!
+> In this case you need to configure a rule for the Docker Container Updater itself, as self-updating is currently not supported!
 > For further information, please review [Configuration](#configuration)

 ```bash